 PSA Doubling Time refers to the period it takes for the level of Prostate-Specific Antigen (PSA) in a man's blood to double.
 PSA is a protein produced by both normal and malignant cells in the prostate gland.
 The PSA Doubling Time is often used as an indicator of the aggressiveness of prostate cancer and the effectiveness of treatment.

-A short PSA Doubling Time (less than three months) is associated with a more aggressive disease and a poorer prognosis, while a longer PSA Doubling Time (more than 12 months) is associated with a less aggressive disease and a better prognosis.
-It is calculated by measuring the PSA levels at different points in time and using a mathematical formula to determine how long it takes for the PSA level to double.
+A short PSA Doubling Time (for example, less than about 3 months) is often associated with more aggressive disease and a poorer prognosis, while a longer PSA Doubling Time (for example, more than about 12 months) is often associated with less aggressive disease and a better prognosis.
+If PSA is decreasing (PSA2 < PSA1), the formula will yield a negative value; this indicates decline rather than growth (the absolute value can be interpreted as a “halving time”).

 1. First, determine the initial PSA level (PSA1).